 - Add the crushed garlic and saute for an additional minute.
 This helps cook out the raw flavor and smell of the garlic.

-- Add the washed dal, water, and turmeric to the pot.
+- Add the washed dal, water, turmeric, and asafetida to the pot.
 Layer in the spinach on top of the dal and water.
 Close the lid, hit cancel to exit saute mode, and enter manual or pressure cook mode for 5 minutes.
 You can release the pressure manually by carefully moving the venting valve once done or you can wait for a natural de-pressurizing of the instant pot which should take an additional 5 minutes.

 - Carefully open the instant pot, making sure to open the lid away from you so that you are not burned by the steam.
 The dal should be cooked through and should be mushy to the touch.
 Use either a whisk or a wooden spoon to mix up the dal and spinach until it becomes a creamy homogenized dish.
-Add remaining 1 tsp of salt and taste.
+Add remaining half of the salt and taste.
 Add additional salt at this time based on your preference.

 - Serve the dal over some basmati rice or eat it with roti and enjoy!

-- Make sure to keep a watchful eye when making the thalipu/tadka so as to not burn your spices.
+- Make sure to keep a watchful eye when making the tadka/thalipu so as to not burn your spices.
 This step takes <30 seconds and burning your spices will lead to a bitter taste in your final product.

 - Prep Time: 5